-The terms "AI" or "Machine Learning" (ML) are generic and rather technology-neutral terms, as they represent a wide range of different kinds of technologies.
-To date, there is no definitive legal definition available in the Austrian or European jurisdiction (although the European legislator has increasingly dealt with these topics, as, for example, in its draft for an AI Regulation 2021/0106 (COD), albeit on a rather technology-neutral level).
-De lege lata, the same regulations apply to AI and ML as to all other technologies, for the healthcare sector, in particular, the MDR as well as the GDPR.
+The terms "AI" or "ML" are generic and rather technologyneutral terms, as they represent a wide range of different kinds of technologies.
+To date, there is no definitive legal definition available in the Austrian or European jurisdiction and the European legislator is aiming to issue its AI Regulation (COM 2021/206) based on a rather technology-neutral level.
+De lege lata, the same regulations apply to AI and ML as to all other technologies, which means that for the healthcare sector, in particular, the MDR as well as the GDPR are relevant.